Error mitigation and circuit division for early fault-tolerant quantum phase estimation

+Error mitigation can further be employed to boost the robustness of circuit-division protocols to the remaining sub-circuit faults.
+The overhead of EM typically depends on the sub-circuit fidelity $F$ \cite{caiQuantum2023}, which can be controlled either by limiting the sub-circuit depth or by running more error correction.
+We provide a general, back-of-the-envelop study of the trade-off between error mitigation and error correction in App.~\ref{sec:early_ft_algs}; we find that combining the two can lead to a significant boost of the maximum logical circuit size that can be run on a given device, in a narrow regime of physical qubit count and error rate.

+Single-control QPE variants are readily adaptable to circuit division.
+In the presence of global depolarizing noise, they are known to be robust to faults in the sub-circuits with a quadratic overhead $M\sim R^2$~\cite{obrien2019quantum,ding2023robust,katabarwaEarly2023}.
+As these methods rely on measuring expectation values of Hadamard-test-like circuits, they are naturally compatible with existing EM protocols.
+This has motivated a lot of interest in recent years~\cite{linHeisenbergLimited2022,guNoiseresilient2022,dingEven2023,wangQuantum2023,dongGround2022,wangFaster2023,dutkiewicz2022heisenberg}, however little work has gone into testing the robustness of more traditional versions of QPE (that utilize a multi-qubit control register and the quantum Fourier transform).

-Our first contribution is to provide a variant of QFT-based QPE, ``Maximum-likelihood Sin-state QPE'' (MSQPE), that is robust under global depolarizing noise.
-We give the algorithm (which has a similar flavour to recent work in Ref.~\cite{castaldoDifferentiable2024}) in App.~\ref{sec:sin_state_qpe_multi_circuit}, and prove the following result. \begin{theorem} [Thm.~\ref{thm:mle_sinqpe}, informal] Given an initial eigenstate preparation, the maximum-likelihood sin-state QPE algorithm in the presence of global depolarizing noise with strength $\gamma$ converges to a Holevo error $\epsilon_H\leq \epsilon$ in a total number of uses of the unitary given by \begin{itemize} \item $\pi\epsilon^{-1}$, if $\epsilon\gg \gamma$, \item $C\gamma \epsilon^{-2}$, if $\epsilon \ll \gamma$, \end{itemize} and interpolates between these limits when $\epsilon\sim\gamma$. \end{theorem} This algorithm relies on two technical developments: the extension of QFT-based QPE methods to allow for an ancilla state of arbitrary dimension (as opposed to $2^N$), and a noise-robust classical post-processing of multiple QPE subroutines via maximum-likelihood estimation.
-We find numerically that $C\approx 24$.
+\textbf{QFT-based QPE algorithm robust to depolarizing noise.} --- Our first contribution is to provide a circuit-division variant of QFT-based QPE, \emph{Maximum-likelihood Sin-state QPE} (MSQPE), that is robust to global depolarizing noise.
+We give the algorithm in App.~\ref{sec:sin_state_qpe_multi_circuit}, and prove the following result. \begin{theorem}[Thm.~\ref{thm:mle_sinqpe}, informal] Given an initial eigenstate preparation, the maximum-likelihood sin-state QPE algorithm in the presence of global depolarizing noise with rate $\gamma$ (per call of the unitary) converges to error $\epsilon$ in a total number of uses of the unitary given by \begin{itemize} \item $\pi\epsilon^{-1}$, if $\epsilon\gg \gamma$, \item $C\gamma \epsilon^{-2}$ with $C\approx 20$, if $\epsilon \ll \gamma$, \end{itemize} and interpolates between these limits when $\epsilon\sim\gamma$. \end{theorem} This algorithm relies on two technical developments: the extension of QFT-based QPE methods to allow for an arbitrary number of calls to the unitary (as opposed to powers of 2 only), and a noise-robust classical post-processing of multiple QPE subroutines via maximum-likelihood estimation.